Exponential sum: Example: the quadratic Gauss sum

 where the square roots are taken to be positive.

 This is the ideal degree of cancellation one could hope for without any a priori knowledge of the structure of the sum, since it matches the scaling of a random walk.

+Statistical model

+The sum of exponentials is a useful model in pharmacokinetics (chemical kinetics in general) for describing the concentration of a substance over time.
+The exponential terms correspond to first-order reactions, which in pharmacology corresponds to the number of modelled diffusion compartments.